FOLLOW US

 Political demonstrations

-Demonstrations may occur with little or no warning in cities.
-Avoid any protests, political gatherings, or marches.
+Demonstrations can happen with little or no warning in cities.
+Avoid any protests, political gatherings or marches.

 Crime

-Crime levels are generally low but there are higher levels of petty crime (particularly bag snatching and pickpocketing) in the big city centres, such as Rome and Milan.
-Thieves can use a variety of methods to distract you.
+Crime levels are generally low but there are higher levels of petty crime, particularly bag-snatching and pickpocketing, in city centres and at major tourist attractions.

 Public transport

-Take care on public transport and in crowded areas in city centres including main stations and particularly in and around Termini station in Rome, where incidents of street muggings have been reported.
+Take care on public transport, in crowded areas and in city centres, including main stations – particularly in and around Termini station in Rome.

 Theft from cars